opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/README.md

 1. The `McTransitWorker` is the _Multi-Criteria Range Raptor_ implementation.
 It does **not** support _reverse_ search - so fare there has not been a need for it.

 The Range Raptor Search support both _Forward_ and _Reverse_ search.
-In the diagram below the same 2 results are shown using the _forward_ and _reverse_ search.
+In the diagram below, the same journey is shown using the _forward_ and _reverse_ search.
 The to trips have the exact same legs, but some of the calculated times are slightly different.
 Note!
-If you remove or time-shift the _Wait_ parts you will get the same result.
+If you remove or time-shift the _Wait_ parts you will get the exact same result.

 ![Raptor Time Line](RaptorTimeLine.svg)